lammensj/lammensj/README.md

 volleyball at a high (physical) level, but it also gives me the necessary nutrition to keep my brain focussed.
 The hours on the court are the perfect change of scenery between the coffee machine and the desk.
 The code and technical stuff allow me to overcome various challenges, which I gladly face!

+## Recommendations

+## Girlfriend

+Jasper is able to manage single-handedly the successful upgrade and deployment of new environmental illumination systems with zero cost overruns and zero safety incidents.